 Investment Management Services

 Alexander Randolph Advisory, Inc. is an investment advisory firm registered with the Securities and Exchange Commission (SEC) that provides investment management services for both individuals and institutions on a fee only basis.
-We currently manage approximately $270 million in client assets.
+At the end of 2021, we managed approximately $315 million in client assets.

 Financial Education is Your Most Important Investment

-We begin each client relationship by educating you about the potential risks and returns offered by different types of investments.
+We begin by educating you about the potential risks and returns offered by different types of investments.
 We then work with you to understand your investment objectives and develop risk constraints that are appropriate for your personal portfolio.

 From our experience, unrealistic expectations eventually lead to disappointments that cause clients to prematurely abandon investment strategies.
 It is important to understand that most investments have risks and that those risks not only may result in investment losses, but periodically will cause losses to occur.